DongheeKang/MLOps_Note/linux_bash_scripting.md

       $ grep '^Linux' file                  : Displays all lines that start with Linux
       $ grep '$x' file                      : Displays all lines that end with an x
-      $ grep -c '^$' file                   : Displays the number of empty lines
       $ grep '^null$' file                  : containing the word null by itself
       $ grep '[Ll]inux' file                : containing Linux, turbolinux, LinuxOS
       $ grep '[0-9][0-9][0-9]' file         : files that contain 3 consecutive digits